AleXwern/Libft_ASM/README.md

 # Libft_ASM
 The aim of this project is for me to learn more about x64 Assembly and at the side since Libft is used in</br>
 the school projects maybe I can have an excuse to use this and get some sort of performance gain from it.
-Most probably not but it's a fun little project anyway.
+So far most functions seem to have some performance gain when compared to C version.
+Most notably ft_bzero is 10 times faster which is little mind boggling and makes me question if I can improve the C version.
 If anything, using optimization flags is kinda sometimes forbidden maybe (it's so hazy if it is or not and I'd rather not twist hands about it) so if I just write the assembly like -OX then it's fine right?</br>
 As more recent thing, I've been reading through AMD64 Architecture Programmer’s Manuals and picked up some fancy instructions and now I have a small subset of Libft_ASM original functions that use those instructions.</br>
 You will need Make and NASM to compile which you can grab from https://www.nasm.us/ or install through Linux packages.
 Just run make in terminal and you can link the libft_asm.a to your program. libft_asm.h is the related C header.</br>